nicholaseager/nicholaseager.github.io/_posts/2022-08-07-how-to-hike-the-manaslu-circuit.markdown

 - Even in winter, you do not need a sleeping bag because the tea house owners are happy to give you an extra blanket.
 However, if you get cold easily, you can bring one anyway.
 - If you decide to hire a tour company, your list will most likely be shorter.
 You should discuss with them about what is necessary.

+##### If you'd like to bring something to give to children along your route

+I think it helps the children if you give them something useful or interesting.
+For example, you could bring school supplies like notebooks and pens, which are uncommon in more remote areas.
+Nothing beats the smile on a child's face when they use the pen to draw in their new notebook.
+You could also bring simple medical supplies like bandaids, antiseptic, and antibacterial cream.
+You never know who might need it (see below).
+Try not to bring chocolate, candy, or money because this tends to make kids approach and ask every trekker for them instead of going to school.

 ## What I Brought

 I brought a 60L backpack, a 3L water bladder, first aid (mainly just antibacterial, antiseptic, and bandaids), water proof boots, two sets of hiking clothes, one set of swimming/running clothes, a sleeping bag, a sun hat, two down jackets (-10°C each), thermal underwear, three pairs of merino wool socks, flip flops for tea house exploring, toiletries, extra cash, wind proof gloves, a headlamp, a journal, and tons of snacks.
 I also brought all my <a href="{{ "/gear" | relative_url }}">photography gear</a>.